Tuesday, 6 March 2012

 If you do do that, make it clear that you're not doing an end-run around the agency, just trying to put the best information to the interviewers, "from the horse's mouth", as the saying goes.

 2. Go to Staples or Office World and buy a set of narrow-point whiteboard markers.
-If there's a risk you'll have to write code on a whiteboard - and it happens often - doing it with great big chisel-tipped markers gives you less space than a 80x25 glass TTY screen.
-Narrow-point markers give you plenty of room for additions, corrections and notes.
+If there's a risk you'll have to write on a whiteboard - and it happens often - doing it with great big chisel-tipped markers never allows you quite enough space.
+Narrow-point markers give plenty of room for additions, corrections and notes.
 Just remember to write large enough for them to read...and bask in the admiration when they see how well prepared you are.

-3. Consider buying a pico-projector you can plug into your laptop - and bring the laptop with a suitable development environment installed and tested.
-Just make sure you've practised connecting and setting up the kit quickly beforehand!
+3. Consider buying a pico-projector you can plug into your laptop - and bring the laptop, loaded with whatever tools you will be likely to need.
+MS Office or LibreOffice software suites are a must-have; for electronics engineers, bring suitable capture+design tools; software developers should have a suitable development environment installed and tested; accounts people will need a credible commercial package.
+Just make sure you've practised connecting and setting up the kit quickly beforehand, and that you're completely familiar with e software!

 Why?
-Even better than scribbling code on a whiteboard is projecting it onto the board.
-You're not going to be paid to code with a whiteboard marker, so why start now if you're more comfortable with a keyboard?
-Plus, you're writing into your favourite IDE (with all that lovely syntax-checking, object member suggestion, and so on).
+Even better than scribbling stuff on a whiteboard is projecting from your laptop.
+You're not going to be paid to write full-time with a whiteboard marker, so why start now if you're more comfortable with a keyboard?
+Plus, you're working in your normal and natural environment.
 Very handy if you get a bit nervous standing in front of inquisitors' stares - they're looking at the whiteboard, not your fingers.
-(It's like PowerPoint, but more interesting.)
+(It's a bit like a PowerPoint presentation, but far more interesting.)

 AND ABOVE ALL